-The conceptual model also reveals how coping and adaptive capacity are not independent of two important contextual factors.
-The first of these contextual factors is risk and exposure (Figure 1).
+The conceptual model also reveals how coping and adaptive capacity are not independent of other contextual factors.
+The first of these contextual factors is risk and exposure.
 Risk expresses the probability and potential loss from natural hazards.
 Risk assessment is the process of identifying, analysing, evaluating and treating the risks of natural hazard events.
-Aligned to risk is the concept of exposure.
-Exposure is the spectrum of natural hazards that occur at different geographical locations and at different magnitudes.
-We have deliberately excluded risk and exposure from the assessment of resilience to natural hazards.
-This is a potential point of contention arising from our approach - how can we assess resilience to natural hazards without knowing what risks we need to be resilient to in different parts of Australia, how likely we are to face them, and what losses might occur?
-We intend for the Australian Natural Disaster Resilience Index to be able to be overlain with risk maps developed as part of risk assessment and planning (although this overlay step is not part of this project).
-An all-hazards setting also requires that the assessment considers multiple natural hazards.
-Not all types of natural hazards occur in all locations in Australia, but the index will assume that the capacities that enable community resilience to one type of natural hazard also enable resilience to other types of natural hazards.
+Closely aligned to risk is exposure which is the spectrum of natural hazards that occur at different geographical locations and at different magnitudes.
+We have deliberately excluded risk and exposure from the assessment of resilience to natural hazards as we intend for the Australian Natural Disaster Resilience Index to be able to be overlain with risk maps developed as part of risk assessment and planning.
+Similarly, the index will assume that the capacities that enable community resilience to one type of natural hazard also enable resilience to other types of natural hazards.

-The second contextual factor that influences capacities of resilience is external drivers and linkages (Figure 1).
-External drivers and linkages include Commonwealth, State and regional policies or legislation in areas such as emergency management, regional development, natural resource management, critical infrastructure and land use planning.
+The second contextual factor that influences capacities of resilience is external drivers and linkages.
+External drivers and linkages include Commonwealth, State and regional policies or legislation in areas such as emergency management, regional development, natural resource management and land use planning.
 External drivers and linkages also encompass broad conditions that influence the characteristics of communities, such as demographic and economic trends.

-It is also important to define what we mean by the term community.
-A community can be seen as sharing a common place or location (Jenkins, 2013).
-A community can also be seen as sharing a common interest, or a common attachment (Jenkins, 2013).
-In this project we take the first view of community - that is, a community shares a common location.
-This view is further moderated by the finest resolution at which we are collecting data -Statistical Area Level 2 area in the Australian Bureau of Statistics census data.
+It is also important to define what is meant by the term community.
+A community can be seen as sharing a common place or location, a common interest, or a common attachment (Jenkins, 2013).
+In this project we take the view that a community shares a common location.